deejoe/hfoss-wiki/debian-bugfix-example-bsdgames-wtf.md

 At the time of this writing (late February 2017) we see dozens of bugs against bsdgames.
 One might read through them to see if there are any that interest you.
-The one that stands out to me as being a potential easy win is updating the list of acronyms for the program `wtf`, [bug #798185](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=798185)
+The one that stands out to me as being a potential easy win is updating the list of acronyms for the program `wtf`, [bug #798185](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=798185) (still open January 2018).

 Reading it we see that it has a link into relevant portion of the NetBSD project's web view of its CVS source code repository.

-This should be an easy fix, since all we need to do is to replace the Debian version of these files with the newer NetBSD version.
+This should be an easy fix, since all we need to do is replace the Debian version of these files with the newer NetBSD version.

 ## Fixing the bug